bhall2001/flyball-master-manual/best_practices.md

 4) Continue this process through all the races until all the red dots are gone.

 NOTE: If the event has a break for lunch or is a multi-day event, having red dots around these breaks is OK.
-Teams that are in conflict receive the enough rest time due to the break.
+Teams that are in conflict receive enough rest time due to the break.
 Smaller tournaments should plan to cluster team and club conflicts around these breaks.

 5) Starting from Race one, do the same process for club conflicts.
 Do not attempt to resolve club conflicts until all team conflicts are resolve.
 6) Look for a yellow dot in the schedule.
 The red number in the Club Conflict column indicates the number of races until the next club race.